tytydraco/yessleep/out/I_Regret_Trying_to_Cure_My_Wifes_Dementia_.md

 She shrugged her shoulders and went back to cooking.
 She asked about Willow every morning and every morning I played into the narrative that he was missing.
-I stopped my rituals for a while but then her dementia started to get worse again.
+I stopped my rituals for a while.
+I think they were doing something to her.
+Possession maybe?
+It never happened during the day, only ever at night.
+Her dementia started to get worse again.
 I couldn’t bear to see her that way.
 No matter what I had to do I wouldn’t just sit by and let her slip away again.
 I went back to my rituals.
 I performed them twice a day now, once in the morning and again at night.
 I bought weighted blankets to make sure she wouldn’t get up in the middle of the night, but it only got worse.
 I woke up in the middle of the night to her thrashing unable to free herself from the blanket as she swung wildly, yellow glistening across her eyes.
 I had to jump on top of her and pin her arms down keeping her there until she exhausted herself and went back to sleep.